sensei-hacker/inavwiki/Failsafe.md

 1. Remove all props

-1. Go outside, arm and apply throttle, walk with it 20meter away from home (normally the place where you armed it) and then turn off transmitter.
+1. Go outside, arm and apply throttle, run with it 20meter away from home (normally the place where you armed it) and then turn off transmitter.
 The aircraft should now try to climb (increase throttle).
 Also verify that you're able to regain control by turning on transmitter again, and move the ROLL/PITCH stick more than `failsafe_stick_threshold`.

 Now, verify that failsafe works while in flight: